 (Translate an eBook)

-Testimonials – Chances are you have German speaking customers and your CRM should be the go-to place to find that out.
-If you haven’t been paying attention to browser language of your customers (who can blame you?) then just take whatever you have and translate it.
+Testimonials – Chances are you have German-speaking customers and your CRM should be the go-to place to discover this.
+If you haven’t been paying attention to the browser language of your customers (who can blame you?) then just take whatever you have and translate it.
 One will do.

 (Translate Landing Page)